labinthewild/LITW-study-templates/docs/3-ChangePageText.md

 var irbTemplate = require("../templates/irb.html");
 ```

 Knowing that, we can go to the `irb.html` file and change it!
-But instead of seen a simple `H1` and `p` nodes in the page, you will find something slightly different like this:
+But instead of seeing simple `H1` and `p` nodes in the page, you will find something slightly different like this:

 ```html
 <h2 class="bolded-blue" data-i18n='litw-irb-header'></h2>